siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 what whole is produced by the relation?
 ```

-The mistake is subtle because union and counting are useful.
+The distinction is subtle because union and counting are useful.
 But if they replace addition, the learner sees only the joined pile, not the relation created by joining.

 Subtraction has a similar problem.
 It is often taught through set pictures: take away, cross out, keep what remains, compare what overlaps.
 Those pictures may help, but they are not the operation itself.
 Intersection is intersection.
 Removal is removal.
 Opposition is opposition.
 The arithmetic should not be collapsed into the picture.